 In preparing departmental budgets, departments must take account of the full cost of all aspects of personnel policy.
 This includes general salary adjustments for pay progression, overtime, medical aid, homeowners allowance and any other allowances that may apply.
-The full carry through effects of the 2011 salary increase must also be factored into departmental budgets.
-The unit cost (R'000) is calculated by dividing the actual payments by the number of full time employees as at 31 March of the financial year in consideration.
+The full carry through effects of salary increases must also be factored into departmental budgets.

-Table 2.13: Personnel numbers and costs: (name of department)
+Table 2.13: Personnel numbers and costs1: (name of department)